 6: Create a sale

-Using eBay’s Markdown Manager you can create sales on a store category or per-product level.
+Using eBay’s Promotions Manager you can create sales on a store category or per-product level.
 Buyers love sales and it will entice them to buy something if they see it’s on sale.
 This will also help increase buyer engagement.

 Encourage multiple purchases by offering combined shipping discounts or bulk-buy discounts to drive additional sales.
 Or use Markdown Manager for your store inventory or fixed price listings, to create a price discount sale or free-shipping sale to create a sense of purchase urgency.